DeputyShrute/Project-Soros/README.md

 # Project-Soros

- A dissertation project looking to use machine learning and Japanese candlestick data to predict trends in forex markets
+ A dissertation project looking to use machine learning and Japanese candlestick data to predict trends in forex markets.

+ Ryan Easter EAS16635772

  This project is made up of two section: